Essay’d could not have reached this stage without the generous support of numerous people and organizations.

-Regional art centers are vitally important to the Detroit Art Scene, and we are delighted to collaborate with the Anton Art Center, in Mount Clemens, and the Birmingham Bloomfield Art Center on a monthly series of Essay’d artist talks, alternating between the two venues.
-Both organizations also generously provide financial support for the core writing project.
+Regional art centers are vitally important to the Detroit Art Scene, and we are delighted to collaborate with the Anton Art Center, in Mount Clemens, and the Birmingham Bloomfield Art Center on artist talks, exhibitions, and other programming.
+Both organizations have generously provided financial support for the project’s operating expenses.
 We want to specifically acknowledge Annie VanGelderen (President and CEO of the BBAC), and Phil Gilchrist (Executive Director at the Anton Art Center) for their personal support.

-The Museum of Contemporary Art Detroit generously hosted the Essay’d book launchs in August 2016 and 2017, and also funded an Essay’d writing workshop in conjunction with their Fall 2016 Sanford Biggers exhibition.
-Their commitment to art criticism in the city has allowed us to create a curriculum and collateral.
+The Museum of Contemporary Art Detroit generously hosted the Essay’d book launchs, and also funded an early writing workshop in conjunction with their Fall 2016 Sanford Biggers exhibition.

 We are grateful to Detroit Symphony Orchestra for entrusting their visual art programming (Art@theMax) to Essay’d.
 In particular we wish to thank Anne Parsons (President and CEO) and Chris Harrington (Managing Director and Curator @ The Max) for their vision and support.

 Lynne Avadenka (of Signal Return Press) has been incredibly generous in introducing Essay’d to her personal network of contacts.
 The connections with Wayne State University Press, Detroit Symphony Orchestra, and the BBAC were all due to her.